 How is follicular lymphoma treated?

 Treatment for follicular lymphoma depends on the individual situation.
 If it is localised to one area, local radiotherapy may be given.
 When follicular lymphoma is at an early stage and/or the person is symptom-free, the ‘watch and wait’ approach is usually taken which involves close monitoring by the specialist, with active treatments such as chemotherapy being deferred.
 Once symptoms develop or if the follicular lymphoma is progressing, radiation therapy or chemotherapy is used to treat the disease.
-Chemotherapy may be a single agent such as bendamustine or chlorambucil in combination with rituximab, or combination chemotherapy such as cyclophosphamide, doxorubicin, vincristine and prednisolone known collectively as CHOP.
-The monoclonal antibody drug rituximab is occasionally used on its own, but mostly in combination with chemotherapy.
-Radioimmunotherapy such as radiolabelled rituximab may also be used.
+Chemotherapy may be a single agent in combination with a targeted therapy, or combination chemotherapy.
+The targeted therapy is occasionally used on its own, but mostly in combination with chemotherapy.
+Radioimmunotherapy such as radiolabelled targeted therapy may also be used.
 Some people with advanced follicular lymphoma may eventually have a stem cell transplant using either their own stem cells (autologous) or stem cells from a donor (allogeneic).